FZJ-JSC/speadi/docs/index.md

 ## Acknowledgments

-We gratefully acknowledge the following institutions for their support in the development of MDEnvironment and for granting compute time to develop and test MDEnvironment.
+We gratefully acknowledge the following institutions for their support in the development of speadi and for granting compute time to develop and test speadi.

 - Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) and the John von Neumann Institute for Computing (NIC)